Gingivitis: Symptoms, Causes, & Treatment

 Gingivitis is a mild form of gum disease that can result in redness, swelling, and bleeding.
 If left untreated, gingivitis can progress to periodontitis, a more serious level of gum disease.

-The main cause of gingivitis is dental plaque.
-If not removed regularly, plaque can accumulate between your teeth and around the gums.
-The bacteria in plaque releases toxins that irritate the gums and cause inflammation, leading to infection and bad breath.
+Gingivitis occurs when the bacteria in plaque releases toxins that irritate the gums and cause inflammation, leading to infection and bad breath.
 Other contributors to gum disease and oral health problems are smoking and diabetes.

 Gingivitis is both preventable and treatable.
 If you see signs of gingivitis, call your dentist and make an appointment for an exam and assessment of your oral health.
 Your dentist and dental hygienist can best determine the appropriate gingivitis treatment for you.